RS Labs Health Weight Loss Slider 1920x595 1

 KNOWLEDGE

-All packaged yogurts are made from homogenized milk (hence all the bacteria (probiotics) are destroyed), then one or maybe two low dose, low cost strains are added back in.
+All packaged yogurts are made from homogenized milk.
+Homogenization is the method to destroy bacteria (good and bad) in liquids.
+Then one or maybe two low dose, low cost strains are added back in.
 But there is often lots of added sugar.
-I once heard a well-known holistic doctor say he likes a particular brand of yogurt because it is totally processed, so it meets his pharmaceutical indoctrination that pure is better, and he knows there are no natural elements remaining in it that can hurt you.
-Balance your intake of omega-6 and omega-3 fatty acids with fish and krill oil to maintain a healthy inflammatory response.5
+I once heard a well-known holistic doctor friend of Dr. Oz say he likes a particular brand of yogurt because it is totally processed, so it meets his pharmaceutical indoctrination that processsed or artificial is better than wild or raw, and he knows there are no natural elements remaining in it that can hurt you.

 PROTECT YOUR MICROBIOME